 The Dancing House has become one of the most photographed places in Prague.
 You cannot leave this city without first going to admire its spectacular architecture.
 The facade consists of two towers that resemble a dancing couple named Fred Astair and Ginger Rogers.

 On the upper floor, you will find an elegant restaurant and on the terrace, there is a dome covered with a steel mesh that resembles the head of a jellyfish.
 From the terrace bar the views of the city, as well as the castle and the Charles Bridge, are wonderful!

 24. Visit The Žižkov TV Tower

-There are some capsules at the top that make up this Tower.
-And in some of them, there is an elegant restaurant, a bistro-type cafe, events room, hotel, and an observatory where you can have an impressive 360 ° panoramic view of the city from Heights.
+There are some capsules at the top that make up this tower.
+And in some of them, there is an elegant restaurant, a bistro-type café, an events room, hotel, and an observatory where you have an impressive 360-degree panoramic view of the city from its heights.

 23. Walk Up the Hill of Vyšehrad

 This place has an interesting history.
 It is full of magic and legends, besides being a beautiful hill on the bank of the Vltava river.
 Its center of attraction is the Basilica of Saint Peter and Saint Paul.
 In Vyšehrad, there are also a number of significant monuments as well as a national cemetery where important personalities from the Czech art world are buried.

 Among the facilities in the park, there are restaurants, cafés, a beer garden, tennis courts, and finally a beautiful view of Prague.
 To get here, you can take the metro (red line) at Vysehrad station, the tram at Vyton station, or simply walk from the viewpoint of the Vltava river.

 Planning your trip to Prague?
 Use our helpful guides to the best luxury hotels, things to see at the Prague Castle, and unbelievable day trips to take.